 Rasbian distribution is setup to run as arm32v7 so be mindful when reading documentation.
 Ubuntu offers a 64bit release that’s arm64v8.

 This is our recommended board for deploying a Lollipop Cloud, especially for our beginner users.

-The Orange Pi Plus 2e (product details / link) is an arm64v8 board.
+The Orange Pi Plus 2e is an arm32v7 board.
 It packs 2Gb of RAM, 4 core CPU, lots of expansion options, built-in WiFi, built-in ethernet, and more.

 This board can run a self-hosted cloud for an individual, family, or small group.
 If you’re looking for the “big board,” this is it.